dsi-clinic/the-clinic/mentor-ta/how-to-run-a-meeting.md

 ### Lessons Learned

 - **Note-Taking**: Students often forget their assignments post-meeting.
 Taking notes and sharing them in the Slack channel can be very helpful for both you and the students.
 I have gotten in the habit of just taking notes myself and sharing them rather than relying on students to do it.
-Even after cajoling, students fail to priortize note-taking.
+Even after cajoling, students fail to prioritize note-taking.
 - **Task Assignment**: Assign tasks to _only one student_.
 If a task is large, break it into smaller, distinct parts.
 - **Logistical Follow-ups**: Address logistical matters during the meeting.
 Be cautious about relying on students who say, "I'll get back to you."
 They almost never do.